 - Do you want flowers, fruit, colorful leaves?

 These are just a few questions to consider when looking to add a tree or shrub to your landscape.
 Our Certified Arborist, Paul Rider is available for landscape consultations; which can help you prepare for the actual needs and appropriate placement of your trees.

 ▸How to Properly Care for Your Trees

 Water deep and water long.
-That doesn’t mean you have to water 5 times a week.
+That doesn’t mean you have to water five times a week.
 Typically a good long soak with a soaker hose around the perimeter, and in the case of trees, at the edge of the tree’s canopy, at least once every two weeks is the best way to keep your trees and shrubs watered.
-Most people think they should be watering at the trunk, but by doing this you may be encouraging root rot.
+Most people think they should be watering at the trunk, but by doing this, you may be encouraging root rot.

 ▸Important Things to Consider when Trimming Your Trees

 There are four key factors to consider when getting ready to trim your trees.

 In San Diego’s windy climate, it’s important to trim off any dead or broken branches.
 Examine your tree branches periodically to see if you have these issues with your trees or even your shrubs.
 It’s easier to spot when the leaves haven’t fallen if you have a deciduous tree.

 Pests and Disease